rnestler/rnestler.github.io-source/content/articles/2017/2017-05-01_rustfest_visiting_hacklab_kiev.rst

     Ceramics studio

 After they had shown me around and I talked to most of them for some time, some of us went to get dinner together.
-We spent quite some time discussing various things, amongst other the problem that a lot of spaces share: The founders are basically the only ones taking care of everything in regard to organizing the space.
+We spent a considerable amount of time discussing various things, amongst others the problem that a lot of spaces
+share: The founders are basically the only ones taking care of everything in regard to organizing the space.

 We have this problem as well in our space and tried to solve it, by actively splitting responsibilities for various tasks.
 An example is: For a long time `Danilo Bargen`_, our formal president, was responsible for every single IT infrastructure task at coredump.
 So I encouraged him to show me how to manage our servers, update services and so on.
-This not only let to him having more times at hand, but also removed a single point of failure in our organization.
+This not only to let him have more time at hand, but also to remove a single point of failure in our organization.

 The next day I spent some time trying to `repair my Fairphone`_.
 At first it seemed to work perfectly, but after some time it did again refuse to charge.